RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 1. Right-click anywhere in the COBOL editor and select **Quick Outline**.
 This opens a pop-up with the outline of the program similar to what the Outline view shows.
 2. Press **Ctrl+O** in the pop-up to see a more detailed outline similar to the Program Outline view.
-3. Double-click an item in the outline to see how the cursor positions itself on the line of code that this outline item refers to.<!-- Double clicking items closes the pop-up.-->
+3. Click an item in the outline to see how the cursor positions itself on the line of code that this outline item refers to.
 4. Click in the permanent Outline view.

    ![](images/0a83561f1813ee83b9864c7ff1316134.jpg)